sdegutis/immaculata/README.md

 ### Dynamic files

 Sometimes we need to include build-time data into a file.
-For example, a timestamp, or the contents of anothr file.
+For example, a timestamp, or the contents of another file.

 If a file ends with `.<ext>.ts`, it's run as a module, and its default export becomes the contents.